kgarchie/Chiba_DjangoRestAPI/README.md

 python -m venv venv
 ```

-This will create a folder named `venv` in the current folder which is `ichiba`.
+This will create a folder named `venv` in the current folder which is `Chiba`.
 Activate the virtual environment so that we can install `django`

 ```shell